WGINC/XIVhotbar2-Petit_Trois_Edition/README.md

 //htb set <row> <slot> <type> <action> [target] [alias]: Manually tweaks everything about an action on the hotbar

+//htb sch a11y colorblind/grayscale/off: Toggles between accessibility modes for the scholar job gauge

+//htb sch gauge(to turn the whole gauge off)/gems/dagger/sublim/strats: Toggles the respective parts of the job gauge

+(NOTE: if you turn off gems, each other part of the gauge may be moved around independently.
+The component positions are then saved in settings so don't worry about fusing them all back together again.)

 Content Warning: Having looked for artists and found none willing, I do have to admit that (ideally temporarily), the art for the three current job gauges (RUN, SCH, and COR) is AI generated.